 Read the manufacturer's manual for detailed information on the care of your smoke detectors.
+Maintain fresh fully charged batteries.

 Once a quarter, smoke alarms should be cleaned (vacuumed) to prevent a false alarm or lack of response to a fire.
 After cleaning, push the red button to test; the alarm should sound.
 For your safety, it is important that these devices be kept clean and in good operating condition.